-The Academy Trust has and is continuing to develop contingency plans which are being implemented successfully and the Governors have therefore concluded that the Academy Trust has sufficient resources to continue for the foreseeable future, despite the current situation, and there are no material uncertainties about the Academy Trust's ability to continue as a going concern.
+Governors have concluded that the Academy Trust has sufficient resources to continue for the foreseeable future, and there are no material uncertainties about the Academy Trust's ability to continue as a going concern.
 Thus, the Governors continue to adopt the going concern basis of accounting in preparing the financial statements.